googleprojectzero/Jackalope/README.md

 `SampleDelivery` - Handles passing a sample to the target.
 The fuzzer comes bundled with sample delivery via file and via shared memory.

 `PRNG` - Pseudorandom number generator.
-By defauly, TinyInst uses PRNG based on Mersenne twister.
+By defauly, Jackalope uses PRNG based on Mersenne twister.

 `Server` - Implements server components of the fuzzr.
 The server is responsible for collecting coverage from clients as well as samples that trigger new coverage.
 The server then distributes those samples to other fuzzer processes.